6 Best Practices For Chatbots

 3) Be Upfront About Bot Functionality

 In the end, the bot is created by your company to assist the manpower.
 Not replace it entirely. (maybe, someday though) Be specific and upfront about your chatbot’s functionality to set user’s expectations.
 In fact, there are certain ways you can ensure your bot is being used for its intended purpose.
-You can allow only-text or only number answers by the user.
+You can allow only text or only a number of answers by the user.
 For eg. If you are asking for someone’s number, allow input of 9 digits only.
 Moreover, you can keep a limited amount of options for input like the Outgrow Chatbot does here.

 Finally, the best way to tell users what your chatbot can’t do is by reinforcing what your Chatbot does well.
-Redirect the users to the chatbot’s are of expertise if they stray too far from the topic.
+Redirect the users to the chatbot’s area of expertise if they stray too far from the topic.

 4) Try to make the messages as human as possible

 We have already talked about the importance of personality in a chatbot.
 However, you have to pay attention to the style of conversation just as much.
-You’re probably wondering how you can introduce human characteristic in a bot.
+You’re probably wondering how you can introduce a human characteristic in a bot.
 Well, we have got you covered.

 Try to break your information into human-friendly chunks of messages.
 Keep it short and never send messages in one long paragraph.
 Additionally, make sure that your bot finds the right balance between being professional and quirky.
 Have a look at this message by Hey Jess for cues: